mappinghub/mappings/README.md

 # mappings
 Mappings and Translators

-This repository lists publicly available mappings (or translators) for converting from source data formats (or data models or vocabularies) to target data formats (or data models or vocabularies).
+This repository lists publicly available mappings (aka translators) for converting from source data types (or formats or data models or vocabularies) to target data types (or formats or data models or vocabularies).
 The contents can be viewed in several ways:
 * [Browse the github file structure,](https://github.com/mappinghub/mappings)
 by mapping language, source format, and target format.